wordshaker/jesswhite_4/_posts/2017-03-11-errorlevels-post.md

 #### ERROR

 This is for something that has gone wrong that will not force the application to close but it will cause issues.
-These are for logging errors taht could cause the operation to close, but can also be used for issues that don't cause an application to close (i.e logging a 500 from a request).
+These are for logging errors that could cause the operation to close, but can also be used for issues that don't cause an application to close (i.e logging a 500 from a request).
 It is for any problems that require immediate intervention.

 #### WARN

 This is for problems that do not require immediate intervention, but that may cause issues or peculiarities at some point.
-It provide information but it isn't something to act upon.
+It provides information but it isn't something to act upon.
 The application continues even if it's full behaviour isn't quite as expected.

 Personally, I wouldn't use this level of logging, as if it's not actionable, people won't pay attention to it.
 Why not throw an error where the problem occurs, or if possible, guard against the possibility of their being an issue.

 It is used however.
-An example given in [2](http://stackoverflow.com/questions/2031163/when-to-use-the-different-log-levels) is for logging bad login attempts.
+An example given in [reference 2](http://stackoverflow.com/questions/2031163/when-to-use-the-different-log-levels) is for logging bad login attempts.
 This could be used to assess problems in user exeperience.
 Something to consider is there are other tools that could be used for this purpose effectively.
 Is logging right for this use case?

 #### INFO

 The information level of logging is generally used for things you want to know about but that don't actually effect your application.
 Now whether the log files is the right place for these details or not is another question.
 Yes, you can restrict your logs to a certain level and the detials at this level can be useful - but does using info add too much noise to those precious logs we rely on?

 The details that could be logged at this level, I tend to log at Debug level.
 For example, I like to have the elapsed time of inputs and outputs of a service available in logs.
 Why I chose to log these details at a Debug level instead of Information will be discussed in the next section.

 #### DEBUG

 The Debug level is there to help diagnose issues.
 Again, some developers choose not to use this level of log at all, or filter it out, choosing to avoid the noise.
 In my experience, the debug level has been useful for logging certain information about the application.
 As mentioned in the information level section, I have seen it used (and used it myself) for logging information such as the elapsed time of a request or time of storing something to a database.
-The reason I keep this is the logs is so that it can be used in dashboards to assess performance, potentially help work out issues or see signs that something is going wrong / slowly in a component.
+The reason I keep this in the logs is so that it can be used in dashboards to assess performance, potentially help work out issues or see signs that something is going wrong / slowly in a component.

 Centralised logging and dashboards can be used to see early signs of different types of issues and for fine tuning.
 This is why we log such information here.
 Whether it should be at the information level instead - I don't have an answer for.
 It could be argued again that other tools can be used for such measurements and maybe it shouldn't be in logging at all.
 There are no fixed formula's for how to use these different logging levels.
 I find this useful, but there are alternative ways of tackling this issue.

 #### TRACE / VEBOSE

 The Trace or Verbose level of logging is often used for very detailed level logging.
 For example it can be used to log user input.
 Often these logs do not live for long.
 They are put in to fix an issue and then are removed.
 This is to reduce the amount of noise thrown into the logs.
 Its been mentioned many times, but you don't want to log something you don't use as it will just cause fatigue and excess logging.

 Again, the Trace level is not a level of logging I personally have used much.
 I can definitely see how it could be useful if used with discipline.

 ### In conclusion..

 As mentioned throughout, how to use logging levels is not something that is completely concrete.
 In this article, I have explored my interpretation of what the levels mean and how to use them.
 This is from how I would use them in my job as a developer, but also from reading other peoples useage.
 Please send me any resources on the topic, or experiences that you have found useful.

 <div style="align:center; width:300px; margin-left: 30%;" markdown="1">